cair/convolutional-tsetlin-machine-tutorial/README.md

 <p align="center">
   <img width="90%" src="https://github.com/olegranmo/blob/blob/master/Example_Configuration_4a.png">
 </p>
-One of the three clauses should have output 1, and Type Ib feedback reinforces this by penalizing all Include actions and rewarding all Exclude actions.
-For each Tsetlin Automaton, this happens with probability:
+One of the three clauses should have output 1.
+The goal of Type Ib feedback is to make at least one of the three clauses reorganize to output 1 instead.
+This is achieved by penalizing all Include actions and rewarding all Exclude actions of the afflicted clauses.
+However, for many problems, applying Type Ib with full force will be too disruptive, erasing the patterns captured by the clauses too quickly.
+Therefore, the impact of Type Ib feedback is reduced by a factor s.
+That is, each Tsetlin Automaton is not deterministically penalized/rewarded, but stochastically with probability:
 <p align="center">
 <img src="http://latex.codecogs.com/svg.latex?\frac{1}{s}" border="0"/>
 </p>